NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 ### Ultraviolet Lamp
 **Monthly:** The lamp should be disconnected monthly and cleaned.
-### Volumetric non-class A glassware
-This includes pipets, burets, and volumetric flasks obtained without class A certification.

-**Upon receipt:** Verify the accuracy using mass of water at a known temperature.
-Spectrophotometric method may be used for extremely low volumes.
 ### Water Activity Meter
 **Daily when in use:** Verify water activity of known solutions
 ### Water used in all analyses